 32. Paddles or Oars

 In case your dinghy dies on you while you’re cruising around on it, you definitely will want some paddles or oars to get your back to your sailboat.
 Outboard motors can suddenly stop working meaning you’ll need another form of energy to get back.
+Of course, if you have a sail for your dingy, that would be beneficial.

 33. Outboard Motor Maintained and Stowed Properly